-Knowledge is power, and books and other types of reading materials have preserved the knowledge of great thinkers and doers for all time.
+Knowledge is power.
+Books and other types of reading materials have preserved the knowledge of great thinkers and doers for all time.
 Therefore, no matter how busy we are, it behooves us to continue to expand our knowledge by taking time to read.

 And it is also a good idea to read widely and diversely.
 It’s amazing the unique connections we can make if we feed our minds an array of varied material.
 Joel Salatin talks about this in his excellent book, Your Successful Farm Business.
 Besides the obvious titles on sustainable agriculture, he reads everything from religion to business to history to self-help.
 And even in the agriculture realm he reads the conventional literature.